 Fifteen minutes of fame

-After losing independence at the end of 18th century, Poles turned to tradition and literature to preserve the national identity.
+After losing independence at the end of the 18th century, Poles turned to tradition and literature to preserve their national identity.
 In the 19th century, the political situation in Europe did not give Poles a chance to regain independence, and uprisings were losing battles from the start.
 For centuries trade and banking in Poland were in Jewish hands, and Poles did not have much respect for this kind of activities, and consequently lacked the skills to be successful.
-This combination of circumstances created a stereotype of a Pole as someone who recites patriotic poems, fails in economic activities and fights to the last drop of blood for a lost cause.
+This combination of circumstances created a stereotype of a Pole as someone who recites patriotic poems, fails in economic activities, and fights to the last drop of blood for a lost cause.
 It was in this context that Adam Mickiewicz, the greatest Polish romantic poet, called the ideas of his youth “lofty and stupid”.

 Thirty years after World War II, Poles had changed.
-For all the patriotic talk, they’d learned the value of a professional education.
-They became homo economicus, and in political thinking and action were more into getting small, but nevertheless real, gains, rather than losses in bravado actions for the great cause.
+For all the patriotic talk, they’d learned the value of professional education.
+They became homo economicus, and in political thinking and action, were more into getting small, but nevertheless real, gains, rather than losses in bravado actions for the great cause.
 I put it in writing, titled “Neither lofty nor stupid” (“Ani chmurni, ani durni”) and “Polityka”, the main political magazine in Poland, published it in as a cover story.
 This text shocked the Polish intelligentsia.
 Almost every columnist in the country responded.
 I was famous.

 A prestigious award

-In late seventies, besides “Polityka”, I wrote for “Przegląd Techniczny” (“Technological Review”), a political weekly magazine targeting young engineers.
-In 1979 I got the third prize in a competition for the best story about the start-up of an engineers career.
+In the late seventies, besides “Polityka”, I wrote for “Przegląd Techniczny” (“Technological Review”), a political weekly magazine targeting young engineers.
+In 1979 I got the third prize in a competition for the best story about the start-up of an engineer’s career.
 About fifty authors participated in this competition, among them the best reporters in the country.

 Transport.
 Problems and hopes.